Your Guide to Solo Travel in Iceland

 For example, travelling through the Golden Circle in a rental car is one of the best ways to explore this historic itinerary.
 You can spend as long as you choose in each of the three most famous sights — Gullfoss Waterfall, the Geysir Geothermal Area, and Þingvellir National Park.
 And you can add some hidden gems to your route, from Kerið, a volcanic crater lake, to Vígðalaug, the so-called 'Blessed Pool'.

-Alternatively, head out further by combining the Golden Circle with many of the highlights of the south coast on a Winter Wonders and Delicious Detours self-drive tour.
-Over six days, visit the breathtaking Skaftafell National Park and make your way all the way east to Jökulsárlón glacier lagoon.
+Alternatively, head out further by combining the Golden Circle with many of the highlights of the South Coast.
+Over five-six days, you can visit the breathtaking Skaftafell National Park and make your way all the way east to Jökulsárlón glacier lagoon.

 Self-drive is a great option for solo travel in Iceland.
 And what’s more, you can add an extra named driver for no extra cost.